UCL/TDMS/.github/ISSUE_TEMPLATE/feature_request.md

 * Relates to # (issue number)

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I want to use this for ...
+E.g. I want to use this for ...

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.